 The silence is perfect.

 After a month in waiting, all the earth slumbers peacefully beneath a blanket of white.
 There are smiles and tears, displays of love that might feel out of place anywhere else, at any other time.
 It’s a time for coming home, for drawing near.
-And as choirs sing by the light of luminaries, everyone finally sits, sighs, and takes a moment as the world prepares to begin anew.
+And as choirs sing by the light of luminaries, everyone finally sits and takes a moment, as the world prepares to begin anew.

 One more trip around the sun.
 A year filled with hardship and triumph, heart and heartache.
 New relationships begun, old ones ended, a change of career, a change of path, a change of heart.
 Thousands of smiles, tears, laughs, meals, cups hoisted, words written and read.
 Thousands of minutes spent in toil, wasted in traffic, whiled away in dreams.
 The sum total of all our efforts, of all we’ve done and all we’ve failed to do, and it all ends here: beneath a blanket of white, with a nip in the air and a million twinkling lights.

-In the end, it doesn’t matter.
-One could spend hours reading one’s eyes red on the subject of how this time of year became so special to so many.
-Yet, somehow, this stretch of days that hangs from the end of the calendar has become almost universally celebrated.
+Somehow, this stretch of days that hangs from the end of the calendar has become almost universally celebrated.
 It’s a period of transition, of rebirth: the end of one journey, and the beginning of another.
 It is something to look forward to, something not to be rushed, to be cherished.
 It is awaited.
-And in winter chill, it warms us all.
+And on this cold night, it warms us all.

 Now, as we sit on this sacred night, we put aside our reflections, our assessments of the year that wanes as wax dripping from a candle, and we air our hopes.
 We wish for strength, for happiness and fortune.
 We pray for peace.
 And most of all, we hope that, however good or bad the past year was, that the next one will be better.